Skip to content

 Installation

-All tevm build tool can be installed via the @tevm/bundler package.
+All tevm build tool can be installed via the tevm package.

 Terminal window

-After installing you can use any tevm build tool package via a deep import to it’s subpackage.
+After installing you can use any tevm build tool package via a deep import to it’s subpackage in tevm/bundler.

 It is also possible to install these subpackages as standalone packages if you prefer.